humanloop/coworker/README.md

 - [x] GPT-4 bot that can read all messages in slack and responds when appropriate
 - [x] Ability to recognise conversation about a bug and offer to write a Linear ticket then do it
 - [x] Ability to recognise conversation about user feedback and save it to a central place
-- [ ] Make the AI responses be in threads so as to avoid cluttering the main feed
+- [x] Make the AI responses be in threads so as to avoid cluttering the main feed
 - [ ] Ask for permission to do things
 - [ ] Add more knowledge sources like Notion, Drive or Email (could use something like SID to handle access permissions)
 - [ ] Daily/Weekly summaries of the most important conversations had for engineering, product and sales
-- [ ] Inegrations with meeting note-takes like Fathom or Otter so that the AI can answer questions
+- [ ] Integrations with meeting note-takes like Fathom or Otter so that the AI can answer questions
 - [ ] Integration with a vector database or similar that the model can read and write from to maintain long term memory